guziy/pylibrmn/README.md

 About
 =========
 This is a python wrapper around the C/FORTRAN library librmn, which is used for reading RPN files.
-The wrapping is done using ctypes python package
+The wrapping is done using ctypes python package.
+The library works with Python 2.7 or later.

 Example
 =======